-In this article i will share with you about what things to do in Riga as well as a easy riga travel guide.
 The largest city in the Baltic States and Latvia’s capital, Riga, is a metropolis filled with wonders, with an interesting residual vibe from its past as part of different empires.
 Founded on the 13th century, its history includes being a member of the Hanseatic League, part of the Kingdom of Sweden, Russia and most recently being the capital of the Latvian Soviet Socialist Republic for the better part of the 20th century.
 Because of its history, there’s a very strong and fascinating narrative surrounding freedom.
+Here is a list of things to do in Riga in this Riga travel guide!

 Nowadays, you can see the remains of the different cultures that have passed through Latvia by walking Riga’s streets.
 The city, which is bisected by the Daugava river, is best known for its different sides: the Old town, on the east side of the river, still holds a hint of medieval times; then there’s a ring of 19th and early 20th century architecture (with a lot of Art Nouveau) and Soviet-era apartment districts.
 This capital’s historical center is a UNESCO World Heritage Site!